 Joshua Maule is a student at Moore College in Sydney.
 He has previously completed a Ministry Training Strategy apprenticeship and worked as a journalist.

 Josh assists with editing for the ministry, training, and leadership channel.

 Andrew Moody is a lay theologian and adjunct lecturer at several colleges in Melbourne.
 His area of particular interest is the relationships between the persons of the Trinity and what this has to do with salvation history.
-He is author of In Light of the Son (Matthias Media), The Will of Him Who Sent Me (Paternoster) and Tales of the Pirate Gospel (BrightMettle).
+He is author of In Light of the Son (Matthias Media), The Will of Him Who Sent Me (Paternoster).
 Andrew and his wife Jenny have two children.
 Andrew serves as Editorial Director of the TGCA Editorial Panel and manages the Bible and Theology Channel.